hamedmirzaei/spring-boot-camel-composite-service/README.md

 # How it works

-Bellow is the relationship between different services provided in the example.
+Bellow is the relationship diagram between different modules provided in the example.

 ![Architecture](imgs/composite-service-arch.png)